Jay0496/Vision-Assist/README2.md

 # Dynamic ROI Object Recognition with Hand Pointing & YOLOv8

-This project demonstrates an interactive system that uses hand tracking to detect where a user is pointing and then applies object detection on a dynamically defined Region of Interest (ROI).
+This project demonstrates an interactive system that uses hand tracking to detect where a user points and then applies object detection on a dynamically defined Region of Interest (ROI).
 The detected object's label is then announced via text-to-speech.
 The system leverages:

 - **MediaPipe Hands** for real-time hand landmark detection.
 - **YOLOv8** for object detection.
 - **pyttsx3** for text-to-speech functionality.
 - **OpenCV** for image processing and visualization.

-## Features

-- **Hand Tracking**: Detects hand landmarks using MediaPipe.
-- **Dynamic ROI Calculation**: Computes an ROI based on the direction the user is pointing (using wrist and index fingertip landmarks).
-- **YOLOv8 Object Detection**: Performs object detection on the ROI every few frames for optimization.
-- **Text-to-Speech**: Announces the detected object label when it changes.
-- **Optimized Processing**: YOLO detection is run only once every N frames (e.g., every 5 frames) to improve performance.

 ## Dependencies